-RNA interference.
-RNA interference (RNAi) has the potential to inhibit the infection of insects by some RNA viruses.
-In Drosophila, evidence suggests that virus-specific dsRNA replication intermediates of RNA viruses are released upon cell lysis and taken up and processed by other cells, thereby generating systemic virus-specific RNAi based interference (23).
+Viral RNAi.
+RNA interference (RNAi) has been shown to inhibit the infection of insects by some RNA viruses.
+In Drosophila, evidence suggests that virusspecific dsRNA replication intermediates of RNA viruses are released upon cell lysis and taken up and processed by other cells, thereby generating systemic virus-specific RNAi based interference (11).
 However, some viruses can also interfere with this response.
 In one well-studied example, Flock house virus encodes a protein called B2 that suppresses RNAi by inhibiting the ability of Dicer to cleave long dsRNAs, thereby preventing the generation of siRNAs.
-In addition, by binding to siRNAs, B2 prevents their incorporation into the RISC complex that is dependent on their incorporation to identify and cleave homologous RNA sequences, thereby blocking the cleavage of target RNAs (24).
-Although it was originally thought that flies were not able to generate a systemic RNAi response, it was recently shown that an uptake pathway for dsRNA exists in Drosophila. pathway is essential for antiviral immunity in adult flies.
-Mutants defective for this system had up to a 100-fold increase in viral titers (23).
+In addition, by binding to siRNAs, B2 prevents their incorporation into the RISC complex that is dependent on their incorporation to identify and cleave homologous RNA sequences, thereby blocking the cleavage of target RNAs (12).
+Although it was originally thought that flies were not able to generate a systemic RNAi response, it was shown that an uptake pathway for dsRNA exists in Drosophila.
+This pathway is essential for antiviral immunity in adult flies.
+Mutants defective for this system had up to a 100-fold increase in viral titers (11).